PascalGameDevelopment/SDL2-for-Pascal/README.md

 ## Bugs / Contributions / ToDos

 If you have any contributions or bugfixes, feel free to drop a pull request or send in a patch.

-Please use the GitHub issue tracker for bug reports.
+Please use the GitHub [issue tracker](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/issues).

 ### ToDos